 As for the other MHSA components, the original Workforce Education and Training funds have been spent, but the programs continue using Community Services and Supports funding.
 Progress has continued in developing an Electronic Health Record, which will be pilot tested this spring in a select group of outpatient Behavioral Health Clinics.
 To provide increased consumer access to computers and the internet, Kiosks have been established in five BHS outpatient clinics.
-Implementation of the first round of Innovations program (Group 1) has continued, and the second round of programs (Group 2) was approved by the Mental Health Services Oversight and Accountability (MHSOAC) on April 24, 2014.
-Now that approval has been given, implementation of those projects will begin shortly.
+Implementation of the first round of Innovations program (Group 1) has continued and approval of the second round of programs is contingent on Mental Health Services Oversight and Accountability (MHSOAC) approval.